hyperledger-archives/avalon/PREREQUISITES.md

 # <a name="sgx"></a>Intel&reg; Software Guard Extensions (Intel SGX)
-Hyperledger Trusted Compute Framework is intended to be run on Intel SGX-enabled platforms.
+Hyperledger Avalon is intended to be run on
+Intel SGX-enabled platforms.
 However, it can also be run in "simulator mode" on platforms that do not have hardware support for Intel SGX.
 Support for other hardware-based Trusted Execution Environments (TEEs)